The handover: how we work out your opening meter readings when you switch

 Here’s how we work out your handover meter reading, and how long you can expect it to take.

-The handover process is there to make sure you’ll never pay two different suppliers for any of the same units of power.
+This handover process makes sure you don't pay two different suppliers for the same units of power.

 We’re agreeing on the exact point when you stop paying your old supplier for energy, and start paying your new supplier instead.

 This handover point has to be agreed before your old supplier can close your account, give you a final bill or refund any credit you might be owed.
 Similarly, your new supplier can’t send you your first bill until they know where to start charging you from.

 This can really vary, but in most cases, it goes a little something like this…

 In a best-case scenario the typical timeline for most households in the UK will be between 2 - 5 working days.

 It applies whether you’re joining Octopus (or leaving us).
 In this example, imagine you’re aiming to switch your supply by August 3rd.